Where KICK agrees with the world, where it doesn't

 Can you help?

-The validation code and full reports are in the data/validation/ directory of our repo.
-No Kicker+ paywall, no subscription — this is the work we show alongside the rating.
+The validation code and full reports are in the data/validation/ directory of our repo — full transparency, this is the work we show alongside the rating.